 There is a wide range of reasons why organizations invest in team building activities.
-These reasons range from building corporate culture and improved efficiency to - *gasp* – mending breakdown among internal relationships.
+These reasons range from building corporate culture and improved efficiency to mending breakdowns among internal relationships.

-Then again, maybe you’re one of those bright-eyed, bushy tailed company leaders who are confident that their organization is a model of teamwork awesomeness.
+Then again, maybe you’re one of those enthusiastic company leaders who are confident that their organization is a model of teamwork awesomeness.
 If you are, and if that happens to be true, good for you!
 However, I’m sure you’ll agree, there is always room for a little team bonding when it comes to maintaining the happy culture and day-to-day operating of your business.

 To further support the claim that team bonding is healthy for organizations in all states of bliss, here are just 5 of many well-founded reasons why team building exercises are a worthwhile investment for your organization: